 Jóhanna Barðdal has her first degree from the University of Iceland and her Ph.D. degree from Lund University, Sweden.
 She has held visiting appointments at Manchester University, University of North Texas and University of California at Berkeley, and a Postdoctoral Research Position at the University of Bergen, Norway.
 She joined the Dept. of Linguistics at Ghent University in 2013.

-Jóhanna's research is focused on case marking and its development, the relation between case marking and semantic roles, the relation between case marking and verbal semantics, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, as well as syntactic and semantic reconstruction.
+Jóhanna's research is focused on case marking and its development, the relation between case marking and verbal semantics, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, as well as syntactic and semantic reconstruction.